Take Goodhart Seriously: Principled Limit on General-Purpose AI Optimization: Introduction

 The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:related-work}, we review related work.
-In Sec.~\ref{sec:OSA}, we define the Objective Satisfaction Assumption and argue that it fails in realistic conditions.
-In Sec.~\ref{sec:misspecification}, we discuss the specification problem and its implications.
-In Sec.~\ref{sec:consequences}, we explore the consequences of these issues in the context of GPAI systems, focusing on Goodhart's law and loss-of-control scenarios.
-Finally, in Sec.~\ref{sec:conclusion}, we summarize our main arguments and conclude.
+Sec.~\ref{sec:related-work} reviews related work.
+Sec.~\ref{sec:OSA} defines the OSA and argues it fails in realistic conditions.
+Sec.~\ref{sec:misspecification} discusses the specification problem.
+Sec.~\ref{sec:consequences} connects these issues to Goodhart's law and argues that, for increasingly agentic GPAI, they give rise to loss-of-control scenarios calling for a principled limit on optimization.
+Sec.~\ref{sec:conclusion} concludes.